 - Organic carbon particles are emitted directly into the air and also form there as a reaction of various gaseous hydrocarbons.
 Sources of direct and indirect organic carbon particles include vehicle exhaust, vehicle refueling, solvent evaporation (e.g., paints), food cooking, and various commercial and industrial sources.
 Gaseous hydrocarbons are also emitted naturally from trees and from fires, and are thought to have been the responsible for causing the blue haze (natural) associated with the Blueridge Mountains.

-- Elemental carbon particles are very similar to soot.
+- Light absorbing carbon (elemental carbon) particles are very similar to soot.
 They are smaller than most other particles and tend to absorb rather than scatter light.
 The "brown clouds" often seen in winter over urban areas and mountain valleys are largely attributable to elemental carbon.
 These particles are emitted directly into the air from virtually all combustion activities, but are especially prevalent in diesel exhaust and smoke from the burning of wood and wastes.

 - Crustal (soil) material is very similar to dust.
 It enters the air from dirt roads, fields, and other open spaces as a result of wind, traffic, and other surface activities.
 Whereas other types of particles form from the condensation and growth of microscopic particles and gasses, crustal material results from the crushing and grinding of larger, earth-born material.
 Because it is difficult to reduce this material to microscopic sizes, crustal material tends to be larger than other particles and tends to fall from the air sooner, contributing less to the overall effect of haze.